Hypothesis testing for varying coefficient models in tail index regression: Testing for structure of the coefficient function

-In the first model setting, we set $p=3$ and $q=1$ and defined the coefficient functions $\theta_j(\cdot),\ j=1,2,3$ as
+In the first model setting, we set $p=3$ and $q=1$ and defined the coefficient functions $\theta_j(\cdot),\ j=1, 2, 3$ as

 where the intercept term $\theta_0(t)$ was not considered.
 We employed the Epanechnikov kernel in the proposed estimator.
-In the estimation process, we selected the threshold $\omega_n$ and bandwidth $h_n$ using the procedure proposed in section 2.3.
+In the estimation process, we selected the threshold $\omega_n$ and bandwidth $h_n$ using the procedure described in Section \ref{subsec2.3}.
 We set the pre-determined sample fraction to $n_0/n=0.2$ in $D=20$-fold cross-validation, where $n_0=\sum_{i=1}^nI(Y_i>\omega_n)$.
-Table 1 shows the calculated MSE and RR for each coefficient function $\theta_j(\cdot)$ when $\delta=0.1, 0.25, 0.5$ and $n=200, 500, 1000$.
+Table \ref{tab1} shows the calculated MSEs and empirical probabilities of error for each coefficient function $\theta_j(\cdot)$ when $\delta=0.1, 0.25, 0.5$ and $n=200, 500, 1000$.
 For each coefficient function $\theta_j(\cdot)$, the calculated MSEs improved as $n$ increased.
-This result is desirable and suggests consistency of the proposed estimator.
-For the coefficient function $\theta_3(\cdot)$, the RRs of the null hypothesis ${\rm{H}}_{0{\rm{Z}}}$ are the empirical probabilities of the Type I errors.
-These seem to be less than $\alpha=0.05$, which may be due to ignoring the bias.
-Similarly, for the coefficient functions $\theta_3(\cdot)$, the RRs of the null hypothesis ${\rm{H}}_{0{\rm{C}}}$ are the empirical probabilities of the Type I errors.
-In the test of the null hypothesis ${\rm{H}}_{0{\rm{C}}}$, we must estimate the unknown constant ${\rm{C}}_0$.
-Therefore, the RRs of the null hypothesis ${\rm{H}}_{0{\rm{C}}}$ for the coefficient function $\theta_3(\cdot)$ is smaller than $\alpha=0.05$ compared to the RRs of the null hypothesis ${\rm{H}}_{0{\rm{Z}}}$ for the coefficient function $\theta_3(\cdot)$.
-The power of test statistic $\widetilde{T}$ improves as $n$ increases, which is a good result.
+This result is desirable and suggests the consistency of the proposed estimator.
+Note that when testing the null hypothesis ${\rm{H}}_{0{\rm{C}}}$, we must estimate the unknown constant $C_0$.
+Since the maximum deviation between $\widehat{\theta}_j(t)$ and the estimated $C_0$ tends to be smaller than the maximum deviation between $\widehat{\theta}_j(t)$ and the true value $C_0$, the empirical probabilities of the Type I error were smaller for the null hypothesis ${\rm{H}}_{0{\rm{C}}}$ than for the null hypothesis ${\rm{H}}_{0{\rm{Z}}}$.
+In all settings, the empirical probability of the Type II error improved as $n$ increased.